antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 ### Node counts

-In order to find the number of nodes in a trie we can use the function JavaTrieNodeCounts:
+In order to find the number of nodes in a trie we can use the function `JavaTrieNodeCounts`:

     JavaTrieNodeCounts[jTr]